 Hello!

 I am an ABD Ph.D.
-Candidate in Political Science at UC Davis, where I study American politics and empirical methodology.
+Candidate in Political Science at UC Davis, where I study American politics and empirical methodology, as well as an Associate Instructor at the UC Center Sacramento.
 My substantive research explores how Americans perceive and respond to policy extremism on some of today’s most contentious culture war issues.
 My methodological focus considers how we might combine survey methods and machine learning/large language models to advance public opinion research.
 I am on the 2025 academic job market!

 Currently, I am a 2025-26 Early Career Fellow with APSA's Experimental Research section.
 Previously, I was a 2024-25 Early Career Fellow with APSA's Elections, Public Opinion, and Voting Behavior (EPOVB) section.
 My research has been supported by multiple funding sources, including the Civic Health and Institutions Project (CHIP50), the Cornell Center for Social Sciences, and the Institute for Humane Studies.
 I am also affiliated with the UC Center Sacramento where I teach undergraduate research methods, as well as the ICPSR Summer Program, where I TAed the Causal inference I course in 2025.